RiddleTime/Race-Element/src/content/news/2025-review.md

 <br/>

 # End of 2024: Automobilista 2, Euro Truck Simulator 2 and American Truck Simulator are now supported, 7 supported simulators
-Once adding new games to Race Element became easier, Andrei Jianu added AMS2 whilst ETS2 and ATS were also added by Reinier Klarenberg (creator of Race Element).
+Once adding new games to Race Element became easier, AMS2 was added whilst ETS2 and ATS were also added.
 During this month a new shift bar was also added being able to render up to 200 Hz.
 The app was also migrated to .NET 9 during this month providing better performance and some extra techniques to write code more efficiently.
 <br />

 # January 2025: AC EVO Support is added, 8 supported simulators